catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 * **Benefit type 2, knowledge pursuit** : subscriptions to professional journals, relevant pay TV subscriptions and equipment, library, periodicals, professional memberships, self-education expenses
 * **Benefit type 3, travel and accommodation** :

-  * costs associated with the priest's four weeks' annual leave
+  * costs associated with the priest’s four weeks’ annual leave
   * car accessories and types other than the basis provision.

 Amendments to the above list will be notified from time to time.
 Outside of this list, no other benefits are to be taken from the Presbytery or the Church accounts.